Skip to content

 #7 Clover 336 Knitting Counter

-Clover’s 336 Knitting Counter Kacha-Kacha is simple to operate.
+Clover’s 336 Knitting Counter Kacha Notion is simple to operate.
 When a knitter finishes a row or stitch, all they have to do is force the counter’s edge.
 The counter’s tip advances the count with each press.
 From 0 to 99, the row counter counts down.

 The Clover 336 model is made of high-quality acrylic.
 It is very light, weighing just 0.05 pounds.
 Knitters will take it anywhere and use it for every occasion because of its lightweight nature.